DXHeroes/knowledge-base-content/practices/operations_logbook.md

 ---
+Slug:
-Slug: operations-logbook
+  - operations-logbook
 stages:
   - maintenance
   - development
 short_description: Operations Logbook allows you to collect, store, and share data in real time and dig your historical data easily.
+Record every incident and every important event related to your project.
 tags:
   - operations logbook
   - software documentation